5-Axis CNC Machine Buying Guide: Everything You Need to Know

 5-axis machines aren't just for exotic aerospace parts.
 The most common applications include:

-- Complex contoured surfaces: Simultaneous 5-axis for turbine blades, impellers, mold surfaces, medical implants, and propellers.
+- Complex contoured surfaces — turbine blades, impellers, mold surfaces

-- Medical devices: Hip and knee implants, surgical instruments, bone screws, and dental prosthetics.
+- Medical devices — hip/knee implants, surgical instruments, dental prosthetics

 What to Inspect on a Used 5-Axis Machine